NcStudios/NcTools/docs/SourceFileRequirements.md

 > Supported file types: .fbx

 `skeletal-animation` assets can be converted from .fbx files with animation data.
 When exporting the .fbx from the modeling software, the following settings must be observed.
 (Using Blender as an example):
+- Rotate the mesh -90 degrees on the X-axis
 - Set "Apply Scalings" to "FBX Units Scale"
 - Check the "Apply Unit" box
 - Check the "Use Space Transform" box